demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 Send messages and notifications to your team members.
-This integration was integrated and tested with version xx of Microsoft Teams
+This integration was integrated and tested with version 1.0 of Microsoft Teams

 ## Configure Microsoft Teams on Cortex XSOAR